cakephp/docs/en/core-libraries/helpers/form.rst

     The ``$options`` parameter allows you to customize how ``input()`` works, and finely control what is generated.

+    The wrapping div will will have a ``required`` classname appended if the validation rules for the Model's field do not specify ``allowEmpty => true``.
+One limitation of this behavior is the field's model must have been loaded during this request.
+Or be directly associated to the model supplied to :php:meth:`~FormHelper::create()`.

     For example, let’s assume that your User model includes fields for a username (varchar), password (varchar), approved (datetime) and